OlgaRomanova0709/Tableau/README.md

 * How variable is the utilization by bike ID?

-**Additionally, city officials would like to see the following visualizations:**
+**Additionally, I build the following visualizations:**

 * A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.

 * If you're working with a merged dataset: a dynamic map that shows how each station's popularity changes over time (by month and year) -- with commentary pointing to any interesting events that may be behind these phenomena.

-**Lastly, as a chronic over-achiever:**
+**Lastly, as a chronic over-achiever I performed the following:**

-* Find at least two unexpected phenomena in the data and provide a visualization and analysis to document their presence.
+* Found at least two unexpected phenomena in the data and provided a visualization and analysis to document their presence.